 - ½ cup thinly sliced onions

-- a pinch of saffron dissolved in 11/2 tbsp water or yellow food coloring. a pinch of turmeric dissolved in water can also be used.
+- a pinch of saffron dissolved in 1.5 tablespoon water or yellow edible color.
+A pinch of turmeric dissolved in water can also be used.

 - salt as required

-- 2 cups chopped veggies – i used small aubergines, potato, carrots and peas
+- 2 cup chopped vegetables - I used small eggplant (brinjal), potato, carrots and peas

 - 2 inch cinnamon stick

 - 7 to 8 cloves